key4hep/EDM4hep/README.md

 Use `edm4hep2json --help` to see the available options for selecting which parts of the input file should be part of the output.

+## Example files

+Example EDM4hep files can be obtained from the Continuous Integration (CI) workflows.
+From the EDM4hep github page, go to Actions -> Key4hep build, click one of the runs (the latest scheduled is preferred) and they will appear at the bottom, under Artifacts.

 ## Contributing

 Contributions and bug reports are welcome!
 See our [contributing guidelines](doc/contributing.md) if you want to contribute code to EDM4hep.